What are Mangoes?

 What do mangos look like?
 Do they all look the same?
 No, they do not.

-Many mangoes found here in the United States have multicolored skin with hues of red, orange, and yellow but can also have greenish hues as well.
+Many mangoes found in the United States have multicolored skin with red, orange, and yellow hues, but they can also have greenish hues.

 What Texture Do Mangoes Have?